almostearthling/whenever/README.md

 #### Idle session

-Conditions of the _idle_ type are verified after the session has been idle (that is, without user interaction), for the specified of seconds[^6].
+Conditions of the _idle_ type are verified after the session has been idle (that is, without user interaction), for the specified number of seconds[^6].
 This does normally not interfere with other idle time based actions provided by the environment such as screensavers, and automatic session lock.
 The following is a sample configuration for this type of condition:

 ```toml
 [[condition]]